anxaaa/Ulber-Projekt-Webseite/README.md

 Therefore, I would like to point out that Swiss Photography is merely an invention and does not exist.

 ## How to open the website:
-_this doesn't work on your phone!_
+_This doesn't work on your phone!_

 1. save this repository in your local storage